Detached Buildings St Johns County Florida

 Several factors determine the permitted size of an accessory structure or not.
 These include height, floor area, number of visitors, and economic importance.
 For example, the maximum eave height of your detached garage cannot exceed the maximum eave height of your house.
 The only exception is if you situate it so it can’t be viewed from the front property line.

-Zoning Requirements for Accessory Structures in St Johns County
+Zoning Requirements for Accessory Structures in St Johns County, Florida

 Accessory structures such as garages, barns and storage units are subject to the same lot restrictions as principal structures.
 Here’s a summary of the county’s building permit requirements, with homeowners in mind: